nelsonic/nelsonic.github.io/archive/family-holidays-downtime.md

 ## Family

+- **20131230** Sketched out one of the diagrams for patent application today. ;-) Need to write a post on my thoughts on patents, trolls and innovation... #todo

 - **20131229** Sick as a dog the past few days. :-( Didn't even think of Code...
 This has not been a very productive "holiday"...